-I have been getting frustrated by the abundance of highly processed and crappy flavored cream cheese spreads that are flooding the shelves in the stores.
-They are filled with artificial chemicals and coloring agents and taste horrible.
+I have been getting frustrated by the abundance of highly processed and crappy-flavoured cream cheese spreads that are flooding the shelves in the stores.
+They are filled with artificial chemicals and colouring agents and taste horrible.
 Here is a simple recipe that will change all that.
 I used a wonderful organic cream cheese, mild, creamy and delicious.
-The herbs add that pop of flavor that the open-faced sandwich needs.
-As a variation, you can add some finely minced green chilies or dried red chili flakes.
-I also used a homemade olive oil bread for this occasion.
-The really simple to make toasts were amazing, crunchy with flavorful cream cheese followed by the soft cucumbers.
+The herbs add that pop of flavour that the open-faced sandwich needs.
+As a variation, you can add some finely minced green chillies or dried red chilli flakes.
+I also used homemade olive oil bread for this occasion.
+The really simple-to-make toasts were amazing, crunchy with flavorful cream cheese followed by the soft cucumbers.
 These are perfect for those lazy hot summer evenings when you don’t want a real meal.
-Also feel free to add other vegetables to the cucumbers, colored peppers, kohlrabi, beets (raw), lettuce, radishes, or anything else that you desire.
-Deborah Madison was one of the first chefs to embrace the farm-to-table movement when she opened her restaurant Greens, ome I have dined at a few times.
-Her cookbooks are wonderful, and this one in particular is amazing.
-Simple recipes that are loaded with flavor.
+Also feel free to add other vegetables to the cucumbers, coloured peppers, kohlrabi, beets (raw), lettuce, radishes, or anything else that you desire.
+Deborah Madison was one of the first chefs to embrace the farm-to-table movement when she opened her restaurant Greens, one I have dined a few times.
+Her cookbooks are wonderful, and this one, in particular, is amazing.
+Simple recipes that are loaded with flavour.
 Like me, you should get all her cookbooks, each is a masterpiece!

 For more wonderful recipes from this cookbook, click here.

 8 oz cream cheese, preferably organic

 1 small garlic clove, finely minced, or mushed through a press

 3-4 tablespoons mixed fresh and dried herbs, parsley, mint, cilantro, chives or scallions, basil, dried thyme, dried tarragon, dried marjoram,